-Space Station Storage have increased their renewable energy generation over the past few years with the installation of motion sensor lighting, removing some of the unnecessary fluorescent tubes in the car park building, switching off car park building lights and storage lights during the day and using natural the light from sky lights, installing and using green roof insulation.
-We have also installed solar film onto the windows of the offices in the one of the buildings.
-This has reduced the heat build up from the sun by 44% , resulting in a significant reduction in electricity usage from the aircon units for our tenants.
-These measures overall have reduced the electricity bills by more than 20% for our 2 buildings and have helped us keep our footprint green..
+Space Station Storage has increased its renewable energy generation over the past few years with the installation of motion sensor lighting, removing some of the unnecessary fluorescent tubes in the car park building, switching off car park building lights and storage lights during the day and using natural the light from skylights, installing and using green roof insulation.
+We have also installed solar film onto the windows of the offices in one of the buildings.
+This has reduced the heat build-up from the sun by 44%, resulting in a significant reduction in electricity usage from the aircon units for our tenants.
+These measures overall have reduced the electricity bills by more than 20% for our 2 buildings and have helped us keep our footprint green.

 Explore more of this site to discover how Space Station Storage can offer you the right eco-friendly storage solutions without the massive price tag.
 Get a storage quote